Samkth123/KTH-md/IT Risk.md

     - **API Gateway:** Service for creating and managing APIs.
     - **DynamoDB:** NoSQL database service for fast and flexible data storage.
 - **Use Cases:** Highly scalable applications, microservices, and applications with variable workloads, such as mobile backends.

+Resilience:
+- Ability to handle and recover form failures gracefully
+- Detect failure then recover from it

 ---